towolf/towolf.github.com/docs/PsychTests/FrameSequentialStereoTest.markdown

-script, but you observe different colors at repeated runs of the script, or a slow switching between red and green, then that means that your hardware doesn't care about syncing bufferswaps to a fixed buffer, instead it just swaps at the next VBL, so either the left\- or the right\- stereo buffer of a new stimulus will show first.
+script, but you observe different colors at repeated runs of the script, or a slow switching between red and green, then that means that your hardware doesn't care about syncing bufferswaps to a fixed buffer, instead it just swaps at the next VBL, so either the left- or the right- stereo buffer of a new stimulus will show first.
 The maximum flip rate is equal to the monitor refresh rate.

 In case C\) you are out of luck if you use Microsoft Windows.
 If you use Linux, then contact the forum with a feature request, we may implement a solution for you.
-If you run MacOS/X, you can 'force' the graphics hardware to always synchronize stimulus onset \(flip\) to either the left\- or the right buffers display cycle, and you can query which buffer was displayed first after flip, left\- or right.
+If you run MacOS/X, you can 'force' the graphics hardware to always synchronize stimulus onset \(flip\) to either the left- or the right buffers display cycle, and you can query which buffer was displayed first after flip, left- or right.
 However this is a software trick which needs calibration.
 To test if the trick works on your setup, do the following: